felixcheung/spark-build/README.md

 # spark-build
-Docker image with all the tooling required to build Apache Spark
+Docker image with all the tooling required to build Apache Spark release